Deterministic Primality Proving on Proth Numbers: Deterministic Primality Proving

 \section{Deterministic Primality Proving}

 Let $N>3$ be a Proth number defined in (\ref{eqn-proth numbers}).
-We present a deterministic primality proving algorithm, Algorithm \ref{alg-primality}, for this form of numbers in this section.
-The correctness proof and the running time analysis will be shown in the next section.
+We present a deterministic primality proving algorithm, Algorithm~\ref{alg-primality}, for numbers of this kind in this section.
+The proof of correctness and the running time analysis are shown in the next section.